 IV.B.2.
 Notice to New Faculty: New faculty members will be given information about the tenure review process and grievance appeal process at the beginning of the first year of employment at WKU.
-These processes are described at the University level in this Handbook, and in the guidelines for tenure and promotion issued by the faculty member's department.
+These processes are described at the University level in the Faculty Handbook, and in the guidelines for tenure issued by the faculty member's department.
+The edition of the Faculty Handbook and the version of the College and Departmental guidelines on the employment starting date as indicated in the formal letter of appointment shall be included in the faculty's permanent file in Academic Affairs.
+Faculty shall be reviewed for tenure under the standards in place on the employment starting date as indicated in the formal letter of appointment or the standards in place at the time of tenure review.